shopware5/devdocs/source/developers-guide/elasticsearch/index.md

     }
 }
 ```

-It separates between update, delete and insert of the shopware blog model.
-This class can be used as reference for each other implementation.
+It separates between update, delete and insert actions of the Shopware blog model.
+This class can be used as reference for other implementations.
-To prevent database operation inside a doctrine flush event, the `postFlush` function registers a dynamic event listener for the `Enlight_Controller_Front_DispatchLoopShutdown` event to insert new backlogs right after the request.
+To prevent database operation inside a Doctrine flush event, the `postFlush` function registers a dynamic event listener for the `Enlight_Controller_Front_DispatchLoopShutdown` event, which inserts new backlogs entries at the end of the request.
-New backlogs can easily be added by using the `shopware_elastic_search.backlog_processor` service.
+New backlogs can be easily added using the `shopware_elastic_search.backlog_processor` service.
 A `Backlog` struct contains the following data structure:
 - `event` >  which can be defined manually
 - `payload` > data which will be saved as json string

-After all, changes of blog entries are traced and will be stored in the `s_es_backlog` table.
-The synchronisation will be started using the `sw:es:backlog:sync` command.
+Changes to blog entries are traced and stored in the `s_es_backlog` table.
+The synchronisation process will take place when the `sw:es:backlog:sync` command is called.
-To handle the backlog queue, it is required to register an additional `SynchronizerInterface`, which looks as follow:
+To handle the backlog queue, it is required to register an additional `SynchronizerInterface`, which looks as follows:

 ```php
 <?php